siscia/siscia.github.io/_posts/2013-06-22-asciidoc-to-markdown.md

                  "# $1" #"= +([^ \t\n\r\f\v].*?)"))
 {% endhighlight %}

-The problem is that if you start to parse the file with the wrong order you will just sobstitute the last `=` of any asciidoc title with a `#` that will generate a bunch of wrong H1.
+The problem is that if you start to parse the file with the wrong order you will just substitute the last `=` of any asciidoc title with a `#` that will generate a bunch of wrong H1.

 You definitely need to start looking for H6 and the for H5 and so on.